rgtlai/AgentProPlus/README.md

 ## Tools Overview
-The agentpro can handle a variety of tasks such as:
+The AgentPro toolkit comes with a variety of default tasks, such as:

 - **Internet Research**: "What are the latest developments in quantum computing?"
 - **Code Generation**: "Create a Python script to analyze stock prices and generate a chart"